-Learn more about structure called a basihyal on the floor of their mouth drops down, expanding the size of their mouth and sucking in water as the jaw rockets out.
+Simultaneously, a tongue-like called a basihyal on the floor of their mouth drops down, expanding the size of their mouth and sucking in water as the jaw rockets out.
 While many other sharks are able to extend their jaws to some degree when feeding, goblin sharks stand out from the crowd and can protrude their jaw anywhere from 2-9 times further than other species.
 Given their slow lifestyle and poor high-speed swimming abilities, this uniquely adapted feeding behavior likely helps them catch agile prey that would otherwise escape once they close to biting distance.
 Look up some videos of them feeding in action to see something awesomely creepy!

 Finally, goblin sharks possess a body shape and composition that is (surprise!) perfectly suited to their lifestyle.
 Though they lack a swim bladder to adjust their buoyancy manually, goblin sharks (like many deep-sea sharks) have muscle and liver tissue that contains abnormally high levels of very low-density fatty acids.
 This low density allows them to maintain nearly perfect neutral buoyancy with zero extra effort, allowing them to save as much energy as possible.
 Their low-angled tails with elongated caudal fins supplement this by optimizing their forward thrust when swimming with long, slow motions.
 When you aren’t sure when you’ll find your next meal, preserving as much energy as possible (and having the tools to seal the deal in the blink of an eye) is the name of the game!